Bhojrajsahu07/ETANIMOD/README.md

 These AI tools were used to enhance our development process while all core implementation, model training, and system design decisions were made by Team ETANIMOD.

 ## 🤝 Team ETANIMOD
-Bhojraj Sahu, Utkarsh Gupta, Prakhar Yadav
+Bhojraj Sahu, Utkarsh Gupta, Prakhar Yadav,Ayush Mishra

 ## GOOGLE DRIVE LINK FOR ALL THE FILES INCLUDING ALL THE TRAINED LLM AND DATASETS